 Density- Describes how closely packed the stands of fiber are.
 The higher the density the stronger the carpet!

 Weight- This measures in ounces per square yard.
 Face weight describes the surface of the carpet & the number of Fibers- But the total weight includes surface, backing & latex.
 When comparing weight compare with similar fiber like polyester to polyester.

 Texture- This tells you how the fibers are attached like looped, cut, or twisted.
 It will determine the durability and look of the carpet itself

 Twist- This lets you know the # of fibers per inch and the higher the number the more resilient the carpet.

 PAR Rating- This is 1-5 scales to tell you how long it will retain its appearance.

 The most popular fiber because of its strength and durability.
 It is more resistant to fading, staining, crushing, as well as mildew.

-This fiber is hydrophobic, stain resistant with vibrant colors it is less durable and can fade in the sun.
+This fiber is hydrophobic, stain-resistant with vibrant colors it is less durable and can fade in the sun.

-This carpet is most popular for indoor carpet.
+This carpet is most popular for an indoor carpet.
 The tight twist with 2 tone fiber helps resist absorbing dirt.
 Soft to the touch and nice appearance makes it a good choice for family rooms and bedrooms.

 This carpet combines bother texture and Berber to create a beautiful look.
 The sophisticated look makes it a common choice for living areas, offices, and bedrooms.